 His response to opposition is passionate because those arguing against his existence are talking about the welfare of his tribe —his family and his co-worker-friends and their families.
 His personal experience has exposed him to why those jobs are valuable and his intentions are thoroughly positive.
 And yet he will come into direct and strong conflict with other people whose intentions are equally positive.

-From the logger’s perspective, the people who chain themselves to trees, or padlock themselves to logging equipment, or who block logging roads are seen by he and his sympathizers as crazy, or extreme, or lacking an understanding of business or economics.
-But obviously that clearly can’t be true because these people have included all kinds of individuals who are well-proven as intelligent, functional, and successful in both business and economics.
-These people simply place a greater value on the environment than on the economy and those individual jobs.
-Just like the logger, they want what is best.
+From the logger’s perspective, the people who chain themselves to trees, or padlock themselves to logging equipment, or who block logging roads are seen by he and his sympathizers as crazy, or extreme, or lacking an understanding of business or economics or of what the world is often literally made of.

 The loggers care about their families and their friend’s families.
-How can that be viewed as a bad thing?
-And the environmentalists are going to risk going to jail and having a record even though they don’t personally gain from their behaviour!
-It’s entirely generous, done not only for the rest of us, but for future generations as well.
+Caring is clearly a good thing.
+And the environmentalists are going to risk going to jail and having a record even though they don’t personally gain from their behaviour, so that’s clearly generous, done not only for the rest of us, but for future generations as well.

-The world is getting polarized.
-People think you’re supposed to take a view, join a side, and then defeat the other side.
-That’s ridiculous and impossible.
-Instead try understanding that your views are just as ephemeral as everyone else’s, and then look for what works for the most people.
+We should all work to better realize in real time that our views are just as ephemeral as everyone else’s.
+In general, we should look for what works for the most people.
 We don’t need to win as individuals.
 We need to win as a collective.
-And to do that, we have to both be listening to each other, and we have to presume that there is value in what is being said by the others.
+And to do that, we have to both be listening to each other.
+We have to presume that there is value in what is being said by others.